Top 15 Most Valuable Basketball Rookie Cards of The 1970s

 1957 Topps Bill Russell Rookie Card (Value, Rarity, Investment)

-In basketball, there are a few select players who are considered true legends – and Bill Russell is one of them.
+In basketball, a few select players are considered true legends – and the late Bill Russell is one of them.

-With 11 NBA championships, 5 MVP Awards, and 12 All-Star appearances, Russell’s resume is undeniable.
+Russell’s resume is undeniable, with 11 NBA championships, 5 MVP Awards, and 12 All-Star appearances.

 Bill Russell’s 1957 Topps Rookie card is considered among the Mt Rushmore for basketball card collectors.

-It is also one of the hobby’s most valuable cards, and, unfortunately out of reach for many.
+It is also one of the hobby’s most valuable cards and is unfortunately out of reach for many, especially in pristine condition.

 Fractional Sports Card Investing: A Collector’s Guide